jmertic/landscape-tools/README.md

 ## Configuration

-All of the Python scripts depend on a `config.yaml` file being present in the same directory as the script to provide any configuration variables.
+All of the Python scripts depend on a `config.yaml` file being present in the same directory as the script to provide any configuration variables, or passing a `-c` option to the script with a path to the config file.
 Settings are below...

 ```yaml
 sf_username: # LF SFDC username